Deutsche Bank, JP Morgan reject ringfencing units

-KOENIGSTEIN, Germany (Reuters) - The chief executives of Deutsche Bank (DBKGn.DE) and JP Morgan (JPM.N) have both rejected the idea of splitting off trading operations from retail operations to make banks safer.
+KOENIGSTEIN, Germany Jan 22 (Reuters) - The chief executives of Deutsche Bank and JP Morgan have both rejected the idea of splitting off trading operations from retail operations to make banks safer.

 “You solve a problem that does not exist and you create a lot of new ones,” he said in remarks embargoed for release on Tuesday.